Neumi/fastLOGIC/README.md

 # fastLOGIC! open source industrial controller
-## A cost-effective Arduino-based board designed for simple (industrial) logic control used for small-scale automation and process control applications.
+### A cost-effective Arduino-based board designed for simple (industrial) logic control used for small-scale automation and process control applications.

+# Software

 The Arduino [library](https://github.com/Neumi/fastLOGIC/tree/main/software/library/fastLOGIC) can be used to get started.
 A few example sketches show what fastLOGIC! is capable of and how to read sensor data and how to write outputs to the LEDs and relays.